RobTillaart/DAC53001/README.md

 ### Please report your experiences.

-If you have a DAC53001 device, please let me know your experiences with the sensor and this (or other) library.
+If you have a DAC53001 or compatible device, please let me know your experiences with the sensor and this (or other) libraries.

 ### Related